By Anne Dealy, Director of Education and Public Information

 ridding themselves of the trees and producing potash, a valuable compound used

 as a fertilizer and in the manufacture of glass.
-Geneva ’s newspapers of the early 1800s are
+Geneva New York

 Unfortunately,